Since 2001

 4. Budget correctly to avoid the "cheap" look

 A well-executed themed bunk room costs $3,000–$8,000 depending on the custom bed frame and mural.
 The bed frame is the anchor piece — budget $1,500–$3,500 for a custom-built bunk or platform bed with themed elements.
-The mural is the second priority — a professional mural artist or high-quality vinyl wrap costs $800–$2,000 and is the difference between "cute" and "viral."
+The mural is the second priority — a professional mural artist or high-quality vinyl wrap costs $800–$2,000 and is the difference between "cute" and scroll-stopping.
 Skimping on these two items and spending on accessories is the most common themed room mistake.

 5